ammardevz/WinHealer/README.md

 - Explore the official site: [GitHub - Ammar DEV](https://github.com/ammardevz)

 **Note:**
-WinHealer is meticulously crafted by AMMAR DEV.
+WinHealer is meticulously developed by AMMAR DEV.
 All rights reserved.

 **Disclaimer:**
 Utilize WinHealer responsibly, understanding the implications of selected optimizations.
 The developer is not liable for unintended consequences.